DamJanJot/live-code-editor/README.md

 # Live Code Editor

+An interactive web-based code editor that allows you to write and preview HTML, CSS, and JavaScript live — all in one screen.
+It also includes tools for copying ready-to-use colors, gradients, backgrounds, and icons to speed up your workflow.
+You can also save your work as named projects and reload them at any time for further editing.

 A web-based code editor for HTML, CSS, and JavaScript.
 Includes a color picker, gradient/background selector, Font Awesome icon library, and the ability to save and load your projects using a PHP backend.